 Why buy a home in East Sussex?

-East Sussex is a county is South East England, bordered by Surrey to the north west, West Sussex to the west and Kent to the north and east.
-It is bordered by the south coast to the south.
+East Sussex is a South East England county bordered by Surrey to the north-west, West Sussex to the west and Kent to the north and east.
+The south coast borders it to the south.
 Districts within it include Hastings, Rother, Wealden, Eastbourne, Lewes and the City of Brighton and Hove.
-Among the many attractions are; Battle Abbey, which marks the site of where William the Conqueror defeated King Harold in 1066; Bodiam Castle, which has a moat and battlements and hosts archery events; and Camber Sands, with its beaches, chalets, gardens and lighthouses.
+Among the many attractions are Battle Abbey, which marks the site of where William the Conqueror defeated King Harold in 1066; Bodiam Castle, which has a moat and battlements and hosts archery events; and Camber Sands, with its beaches, chalets, gardens and lighthouses.

 Conquest Hospital, The Ridge, Saint Leonards-on-sea, TN37 7RD